geoff-project/coi/docs/guide/core.rst

 It typically picks a random, known-bad initial state and clears any state from the previous episode.
 It eventually must return an initial observation to seed the agent.
-Though an environment may pick a constant initial state or re-use the current state, (see :ref:`the above section <Control Flow for
+Though an environment may pick a constant initial state or re-use the current state, (see :ref:`the above section <guide/core:Control Flow for
 \`\`SingleOptimizable\`\`>`), this is often reduces the amount of experience a reinforcement learner can gather.